FernandoCondino/dbpedia_predictions/README.md

   - I manualy check and fix the errors found and run the 2 models
   - Baseline held out score using the mean:
     - 0.7 RMSLE
-  - Ridge (polinomial 2° order) training score:
+  - Ridge (polinomial 2° order):
-    - Held out RMSLE: 0.3020
+    - Held out **RMSLE: 0.3020**
-    - Held out R2 score: 0.8128
+    - Held out **R2 score: 0.8128**
   - SVR (with kernel rbf):
-    - Validation RMSLE: 0.2767
+    - Held out **RMSLE: 0.2767**
   - LXGB:
-    - Validation RMSLE: 0.2659
+    - Held out **RMSLE: 0.2659**
+  - I Split the target in 8 sensible splits and I got a Quadratic Kappa score of 0.89, which I consider a reasonable value

 * **Problems and limitations:**
   - There are a lot of missing values because each subject has its own set of relations
   - There are a good amount of errors in dbpedia, so manual interaction is needed.
 (I have to surf the web a lot to check the real populations of some cities when doing error analysis)
   - Not only the target value has errors, but also the other relations like AreaTotal.
 See linear_model.ipynb.
 The polinomial model found Woodstock,_Ontario as an anomaly.
-  - The range of the target value is so big that it would be better to try this as a classification problem (10^3, 10^4, 10^5, 10^6, +10^7)

 * **Further improvements**:
-  - Try NN
+  - Try text mining on the description of every subject
   - Try Ensemble learning
   - More error analysis over biggest differences
   - Feature importance
-  - Treat this a as a classification problem, and try training specialized regression models

 ### Prediction vs target plot for a model always predicting the mean value (Log10)